Learning Safely Without Knowing the World:COMPASS-Hedge: Preliminaries and problem setup

+We define the natural filtration $\mathbb{F} = (\mathcal{F}_t)_{t \ge 0}$ where $\mathcal{F}_t := \sigma(\mu^1, c^1, \dots, \mu^t, c^t)$ represents the $\sigma$-algebra generated by all variables revealed up to the end of round $t$.
+Consequently, $\mathcal{F}_{t-1}$ encapsulates all information available to the learner before making the decision $\mu^t$.
 This formalism allows us to distinguish between different environmental assumptions standard in the literature \citep{borodin-1998, CesaBianchiLugosi2006}: \begin{itemize}[leftmargin=0.2em, topsep=0pt, itemsep=0pt] \item \textbf{Oblivious Adversary:} The loss sequence $c^{1:T}$ is fixed in advance or depends only on extrinsic randomness, independent of the learner's actions.
 Formally, $c^t$ is independent of $\mathcal{F}_{t-1}$. \item \textbf{Adaptive Adversary:} The adversary may choose $c^t$ based on the realized history $h_{t-1}$.
 Here, $c^t$ is $\mathcal{F}_{t-1}$-measurable (or measurable with respect to $\mathcal{F}_{t-1}$ augmented by internal randomization). \end{itemize}

 In this work, we consider a general setting that encompasses both, characterized by the \emph{conditional mean loss}.
 We denote:

 Throughout the paper, $\mathbb{E}[\cdot]$ denotes the expectation with respect to the internal randomness of both the algorithm and the environment.